-The first module in the report allows you to see at a glance which dealers hold the most lead for the time frame of the report.
+The first module in the report allows you to see at a glance which dealers hold the most leads for the time frame of the report.
 Use the left/right scroll on this report to see more dealers.

 The second module within the tab shows how the leads for the time frame are spread across the brands in your Aimbase install.
 In this example there is only one brand, so the data is represented by a single bar.